Tylenis/EcommAppFull/README.md

-# EcommFull
+# EcommAppFull

-EcommFull is a single-page ecommerce application, built with Angular, Node + Express.
+EcommAppFull is a single-page ecommerce application, built with Angular, Node + Express.
 Made as a project for the Udacity Full Stack JavaScript Developer Nanodegree Program.